 That’s rational.
 A targeted approach.

 The only good sign is that this government has finally started showing signs of being open to at least considering alternatives like airport testing, which is encouraging.
-Oh, and in June the extension was for two extra months: the last two times they only extended it by just one month.
+Oh, and in June the extension was for two extra months: since then, they’ve only extended it by one month at a time.

 What is not encouraging at all is how slow and passive our government has been with something as simple as temperature checks.
-Many countries in the world have been doing testing for months, but can we put something into place without it taking 3 months?
+Many countries in the world have been doing testing for months, but can we expand the Alberta pilot without it taking 3 months?
 I’m not optimistic (at all).

-So… we’ll have to see if during the month of October the government is proactive and evaluates which countries could be included on a safe list for November or if they actually do something about the testing option.
+So… we’ll have to see if during the month of November the government is proactive and evaluates which countries could be included on a safe list for December or if they actually do something about the Alberta pilot project.
 That would be the best-case scenario.
-Travel starting in November could then be quarantine-less for the safest destinations or for those willing to be tested.
+Travel starting in December could then be quarantine-less for the safest destinations or for those willing to be tested.

 But it is also very possible that the government decides to keep requiring a quarantine for every single destination for much longer, even if it doesn’t make sense.
 It would be a lot simpler for them than having to work towards making a list of safe countries or taking action for tests.
 A lot simpler than having to put in some effort and work.